 Cite these sources within notes only.
 Do not create a matching bibliography entry.

 Creating a notes style bibliography follows the letter by letter alphabetizing format.
 You may section your bibliography by types of works.
 A bibliography differs from a works cited or reference list as it includes all works you’ve consulted to prepare your paper.

-Using Chicago/Turabian style guides is easier to do if you use Turabian’s student version.
-It is likely you will follow the author-date style rather than the notes style but your teacher may require it.
+Using Chicago/Turabian style guides is easier if you use Turabian’s student version.
+You will likely follow the author-date style rather than the notes style, but your teacher may require the latter.
 Always follow your instructor’s assignment rubric.